Information for Authors

 The editorial team at Undergraduate Journal of Service Learning and Community-Based Research is committed to a professional, efficient, and fair review process.
 So you know what to expect when you submit a manuscript for publication consideration, we have outlined our procedures below.

-All submissions will first be read by the editor or assistant editor
+All submissions will first be read by the editor or assistant editor.

 If it is determined your work meets the journal's general specifications, it will be sent to a faculty mentor, a scholar-teacher familiar with service learning and community-based research.
 When possible, the editor will send a submission to faculty mentors in the student's discipline, however this is not always guaranteed.
 The author and the reviewer do not know each other's identity to keep in line with the double blind review process.

 The faculty mentor will make one of four decisions: Accept, Accept with Minor Revisions, Revise and Resubmit, or Reject.
 If a decision is Accept, the manuscript moves to the editorial stage.
 The author will be contacted with instructions.